-- With no heat demand, the control will operate the boiler at the DHW Supply setting. - If there is a heat demand, the control will check the heating curve desired temperature against the DHW Supply temperature setting and operate the boiler at whichever is the hottest temperature.
+- The control will turn on the system pump and operate the boilers, (as above), to maintain the supply temperature at the dialled Setpoint temperature. - If there is a Heat demand, the control will check the Heating Curve desired temperature against the Setpoint dial setting and operate the boilers, (as above), at whichever is the hotter temperature.